 There are other characteristics, and a few are admittedly innate.
-However, most of those DNA-based characteristics (like good looks) have been found to be of less relative significance.
+However, most of those DNA-based characteristics (like physical stature) have been found to be of less relative significance.
 The conclusion, executive presence can be developed.

 You can start to develop your EP right away.
 While it is not advisable to try to be someone you are not, that doesn’t mean you shouldn’t seek to represent yourself more favorably and increase your odds of career success and earning power.